-Because of this, there are a view things to keep in mind as you’re conducting research and deciding on a gift to compliment your recipient’s #5to9™.
+Because of this, there are a few things to keep in mind as you’re conducting research and selecting a gift to compliment your recipient’s #5to9™.

 Here is a list of the most important things to avoid when selecting a gift:

 Don’t go too far back in their timeline

 If you’re researching your gift recipients #5to9™ or passions keep in mind that circumstances in their surroundings might have changed in the last two months.
 Anything you reference beyond two months ago with you gift may no longer be relevant or even top of mind for your gift recipient.
 Gifts that reference something too far back in the past can come across as invasive or downright creepy.

 Clothing is tricky.

 Just like when you’re picking out clothing for your friends and family, your gift can run the risk of missing the mark.
 Making assumptions on things like size, fit/cut, and color can make for some uncomfortable interactions.

 Sending a gift that’s too small or too big can come across as offensive and even hurtful.
 And as much as we all wish we could pull off every shade found in the color wheel, some of us aren’t quite as color-fully inclined as we want to be.